-- 2. Notes to the interim financial statements must consist, as a minimum, of: - a) remarks that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. - b) disclosure of any events or transactions that are material to an understanding of the current interim period.
+- 2. Notes to the interim financial statements must consist, as a minimum, of: - a) remarks that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. - b) disclosure of any events or transactions that are material to an understanding of the current interim period. - c) disclosure of any events or transactions that are material to an understanding of the interim period.

-F. Player identification table
+F.6.
+Player identification table

 - 1. All licence applicants must prepare and upload to DBU a player identification table. - 2.
-The player identification table must be provided to the auditor/chapter expert by DBU, who must reconcile the aggregate figures in the player identification table to the relevant figures in the balance sheet and profit and loss account in the audited annual financial statements.
+The player identification table must be provided to the auditor/chapter expert by DBU, who must reconcile the aggregate figures in the player identification table to the relevant figures in the balance sheet and profit and loss account in the audited annual financial statements and interim financial statements.
 However, the player identification table does not need to be disclosed within the annual financial statements. - 3.
-The minimum information to be included in the player identification table in respect of each relevant player is as follows: - a) Name and date of birth; - b) Start date of original player contract and end date of current contract; - c) Costs of acquiring the player's registration; - d) Accumulated amortisation brought forward and as at the end of the period; - e) Expense/amortisation in the period; - f) Impairment cost in the period;

-- g) Disposals (cost and accumulated amortisation); - h) Net book value (carrying amount); - i) Profit/(loss) from disposal of player's registration; and - j) Sell-on rights (or similar), i.e. description and (if possible) quantification of any sell-on rights to a football club that formerly held the player's registration, excluding training compensation and/or solidarity contributions. - 4.
+The minimum information to be included in the player identification table in respect of each relevant player is as follows: - a) Name and date of birth; - b) Start date of original player contract and end date of current contract; - c) Costs of acquiring the player's registration; - d) Accumulated amortisation brought forward and as at the end of the period; - e) Expense/amortisation in the period; - f) Impairment cost in the period; - g) Disposals (cost and accumulated amortisation); - h) Net book value (carrying amount); - i) Profit/(loss) from disposal of player's registration; and - j) Sell-on rights (or similar), i.e. description and (if possible) quantification of any sell-on rights to a football club that formerly held the player's registration, excluding training compensation and/or solidarity contributions. - 4.
 Relevant players, about whom details are required in the table, are: - a) all players whose registration is held by the licence applicant at any time during the period including players in respect of whom some direct acquisition costs or other costs have been incurred (at some point in time in the reporting period or prior periods); and - b) all players in respect of whom some income/profit (or loss) has been recognised (at some point in time in the reporting period). - c) all amateur players who have receive remuneration in accordance with the DBU Amateur Regulations during the period. - 5.
 For licence applicants who have restated player accounting figures to meet the accounting requirements of these regulations, these aggregate figures from the player identification table must agree with/be reconciled to the restated figures in the supplementary information.

-G. Financial review by management
+F.7.
+Financial review by management